Bailiffs Powers With A Ltd Company

 Rights & Powers When Dealing With Debt Of A Limited Business

 Limited company debts, however, remains a separate legal entity to the company directors.
 Therefore, when a bailiff or enforcement officer attempts to remove goods by seizing assets on behalf of a creditor.
-Goods only belonging to the company may be removed and not those of an individual or officers of the company.
+Goods only belonging to the company may be removed and not those of the company’s individual or officers.

-A Bailiff may only visit your home if that’s the place of trade.
+A Bailiff may only visit your home if that’s therefore, the place of trade.

 Bailiffs appointed to collect debts owing from your limited company, usually, therefore, attend when you have been unable to enter an agreement with a creditor.